-The existing nuclear power plants of Pakistan and those under construction are turnkey projects.
-During construction and installation of operating plants (KANUPP, C-1, C-2, C-3 and C-4) and plants currently under construction (K-2 and K-3), the PAEC is involved in various project management activities.
-This experience will help the PAEC to manage the construction phase of future nuclear power plants.
-An engineering design organization was also established for providing design and engineering services to the operational nuclear plants and those under construction, which will act as architect engineer for future plants.
+The existing nuclear power plants of Pakistan and those under construction are considered turnkey projects.
+During construction and installation, PAEC has been involved in various project management activities.
+This experience will help PAEC to manage the construction phase of future nuclear power plants.
+The engineering and design offices of PAEC provide design and engineering services to the operational nuclear plants and those under construction, and will contribute to the construction of future nuclear plants in the country.

 2.3.3.
 Project funding

-The existing nuclear power plants of Pakistan and those under construction were funded through the Public Sector Development Programme (PSDP) of the Government.
-The funding for future nuclear power plants will be available from PSDP allocation for the power sector, income from sale of electricity from operational nuclear power plants, and export credit from the supplier(s).
+CHASHUPP-1 was funded through government funds only.
+All other operating and under construction nuclear power plants were funded through net revenues from operating power plants, government funds and loans from banks.
+The funding for future nuclear power plants will be available from (i) government allocations for the power sector, (ii) income from sale of electricity from operational nuclear power plants, and (iii) loans from banks/ financial institutions.

 2.3.4.
 Electric grid development

-The construction, expansion and upgrading of the national electric grid are the responsibilities of the NTDC.
+The construction, expansion and upgrading of the national electric grid are the responsibilities of NTDC.

-The PAEC conducted detailed studies for all sites existing nuclear power plants and those under construction.
-The sites meeting regulatory requirements of the PNRA have been selected and they have the capability to accommodate additional nuclear units.
-Additional sites are being investigated for suitability to expand the nuclear power programme.
+PAEC has conducted detailed studies for all sites of existing nuclear power plants and those under construction.
+The sites meeting regulatory requirements of PNRA were selected and have the capacity to accommodate additional nuclear units.
+Additional sites are being investigated to extend the nuclear power programme.

 2.3.6.
 Public awareness